richardthorp/radiohead/README.md

 * A simple landing page (index.html) featuring a Javascript powered welcome text animation and a brief description of the websites 'Portal' subscription service.
 * An 'Admin Hub', as described in the 'Staff User Features' section above.

+#### Profiles App Features
+* The Profile app allows users to add and update delivery information, add a profile image, view the details of their Portal subscription if one exists, and browse a list of previous orders.
+* If a user has an active Portal subscription, the option to cancel the subscription or to change the payment method are presented on the profile page.
+* By clicking on an order in the 'Order History' section of the profile page, the user is directed to an 'Order Details' page containing details about the order.

 #### Live App Features
 * The Live app provides users with a paginated list of upcoming concerts.
 * Concert listings are provided by the Songkick API.
 As Radiohead don't actually have any upcoming gigs, the results currently on the website are in fact for The Beach Boys.
 Slightly different vibe but probably still a great concert.